Python

 Example Usage

-In the example below, we show how Python can be used to explore and visualize a dataset.
+The example below shows how to use Python to explore and visualize a dataset.

 To follow along, you will need to work in a jupyter notebook with the right libraries installed in your environment.
 Don’t worry if you cannot do this now; we just want to show you what is possible here.
 We will revisit this example in Processing Data in Python.

-Let’s load an example World Bank data via Gapminder using the causaldata package.
+The following example loads World Bank data from Gapminder using the causaldata package.

 import pandas as pd